VolkerSiep/SigmaMu/doc/source/tutorial/solving_models.rst

 To solve the example module, we first wrap the model into a numeric handler:

->>> from simu import NumericHandler, SimulationSolver
+>>> from simu import NumericHandler, SimulationSolver, NHKeys
 >>> numeric = NumericHandler(Source.top())

 Next steps are to instantiate a :class:`~simu.SimulationSolver` on this numeric handler, and then to solve the system: